Important Lung Sounds Made Easy: A Practical Guide (With Full Audio)

 Crackles are also known as alveolar rales and are the sounds heard in a lung field that has fluid in the small airways.
 Crackles create fine, short, high-pitched, intermittently crackling sounds.

 The cause of crackles can be from air passing through fluid, pus or mucus.
 It is commonly heard in the bases of the lung lobes during inspiration.

 Crackles can be further categorised as coarse or fine:

-The sound quality of fine crackles is similar to the sound of hair rubbed between your fingers near the ear and may be heard in congestive heart failure and pulmonary fibrosis.
+The sound quality of fine crackles is similar to the sound of hair being rubbed between your fingers near your ear and may be heard in congestive heart failure and pulmonary fibrosis.

 Stridor is a continuous, high-pitched, crowing sound heard predominantly on inspiration, over the upper airway.
 Stridor may be a sign of a life-threatening condition and should be treated as an emergency situation.

 It usually indicates the partial obstruction of the larger airways, such as the trachea or a main bronchus, and requires immediate attention.
 It is also the most common type of breath sound heard in children with croup, though it is important to differentiate between croup and a foreign body airway obstruction.

 It’s typically loudest over the anterior neck, as air moves turbulently over a partially-obstructed upper airway.